When an employer requires an AccessNI check

 An employer can ask all job applicants to apply for a basic check during the recruitment process.

-Basic and standard checks are not suitable for roles working with children or vulnerable adults.
+Basic and standard checks aren't suitable for roles working with children or vulnerable adults.

 The only exception is for family members of an applicant, under 16, where the applicant is registering as a childminder or is seeking to adopt or foster a child.